apache/spark/docs/streaming-programming-guide.md

 ***

-## Accumulator and Broadcast
+## Accumulators and Broadcast Variables

-Accumulator and Broadcast cannot be recovered from checkpoint in Spark Streaming.
-If you enable checkpointing and use Accumulator or Broadcast as well, you'll have to create lazily instantiated singleton instances for Accumulator and Broadcast so that they can be restarted on driver failures.
+[Accumulators](programming-guide.html#accumulators) and [Broadcast variables](programming-guide.html#broadcast-variables) cannot be recovered from checkpoint in Spark Streaming.
+If you enable checkpointing and use [Accumulators](programming-guide.html#accumulators) or [Broadcast variables](programming-guide.html#broadcast-variables) as well, you'll have to create lazily instantiated singleton instances for [Accumulators](programming-guide.html#accumulators) and [Broadcast variables](programming-guide.html#broadcast-variables) so that they can be re-instantiated after the driver restarts on failure.
 This is shown in the following example.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">